 - Attains a mastery of both general industrial engineering and a specialized subfield as determined by the IMSE Committee on Graduate Studies and demonstrated through examination

-- Completes a significant program of original research and prepare a dissertation
+- Completes a significant program of original research and prepares a dissertation

 Specialization at the Ph.D. level is typically in a research area of interest to a faculty member.